amarrg/myrepo/CodeBook.md

       * Z indicates that the column contains signal values measured in the Z-axis direction

 Some examples of column names as per above definition:
-    * LAYING-tBodyAcc-mean-X : indicates that the column contains the mean of the Body Acceleration signal measured in X-axis direction when the subject was LAYING down
+    * LAYING.tBodyAcc-mean-X : indicates that the column contains the mean of the Body Acceleration signal measured in X-axis direction when the subject was LAYING down
     * WALKING_DOWNSTAIRS.fBodyAccMag-std : indicates that the column contains the standard deviation of the magniture of the Body Accelration Signal calculated in the frequency domain.
 Axis direction is not relevant here
 </h>